 If you don't have a class list, the class starts in Anonymous mode.
-If you do have a class list, a list of classes appears where you can select Anonymous mode.
+If you do have a class list, a No Classes Started dialog box appears where you can select Anonymous mode.

 - You can also start a class in Teacher Tools. - If the students are already signed in to a class using clickers or SMART Notebook SE software and you select Anonymous Mode, the software switches to Anonymous mode. - If the students are connected in Anonymous mode and you start a class that requires sign-in, the students are signed off and then asked to sign in.